davidlira19/PlatformerGame/README.md

  - [DOWN] Move Down

  DEBUG KEYS
- - [F1/F2] Start from the first level
+ - [F1] Start from the first level
+ - [F2] Start from the second level
  - [F3] Start from the beginning of the current level
  - [F5] Save the current game state
  - [F6] Load the previous state